ytmytm/llama2.c64/README.md

 The script will read the tokenizer and model weights and save the corresponding files:

 - `tokenizer.bin` - tokenizer data with NULL-terminated strings, uint16_t vocabulary size and offsets, and with uint8_t string lengths
-- `config.bin` - model parameters
+- `config.bin` - model parameters converted to uint16_t
-- `weights.bin` - model weights, a REU image padded to the next valid size (2MB, 4MB, 16MB)
+- `weights.bin` - model weights (unchanged float32), a REU image padded to the next valid size (2MB, 4MB, 16MB)

 Original model weights and tokenizer file came from the [tinyllamas](https://huggingface.co/karpathy/tinyllamas/tree/main/stories260K) repository.
 You will find there also training information.